allenwest24/CV/README.md

 - "Eleventh Hour CISSP: Study Guide", by Eric Conrad
 - "(ISC)2 CISSP Ceritified Information Systems Security Professional Official Practice Tests", by Mike Chapple (x2)
 - "Cybersecurity Myths and Misconceptions: Avoiding the Hazards and Pitfalls that Derail Us", by Eugene H. Spafford
-- "Managing Kubernetes Resources Using Helm: Simplifying how to build, package and distribute applications for Kubernetes, 2nd Edition", by Andrew Block
+- "Managing Kubernetes Resources Using Helm: Simplifying how to build, package and distribute applications for Kubernetes", by Andrew Block
 - "The Official (ISC)2 CISSP CBK Reference" by Arthur J. Deane
 - "Cyber Threat Intelligence Field Manual (CTI FM): For Decision-Makers, Analysts, and Operators across All Industries", by Chris Anthony
 - "(ISC)2 CISSP Certified Information Systems Security Professional Official Study Guide", by Mike Chapple